ricobandy/ricobandy.github.io/_posts/2020-04-10-Traverxec-HTB.md

 echo " "
 echo "Last 5 journal log lines:"
 /usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service | /usr/bin/cat
-david@traverxec:~/bin$

 ```

-This script prints the last 5 log entries using the command journalctl when executed.
+This script prints the last 5 log entries using the command `journalctl` when executed.

 <img src="/assets/images/traverxec/journalctl.png">

-Further research for any privilege escalation from [GTFOBINS](https://gtfobins.github.io/gtfobins/journalctl/) since the scritp is using the `sudo` command, I found the following:
+Further research for any privilege escalation from [GTFOBINS](https://gtfobins.github.io/gtfobins/journalctl/) since the script is using the `sudo` command, I found the following:

-"The journalctl command invokes the less command by default"
+"The `journalctl` command invokes the `less` command by default"

 In order to exploit the less and journalctl command, we must force the log entries to be printed say one or two lines at a time so we can drop into less and then escape it using `!/bin/sh`.
 To do that we will resize the terminal window size and issue `!/bin/sh`in the resized window to gain our root shell: